 In the prevention and treatment of Parkinson’s disease (PD), a degenerative disorder of the central nervous system, black and green teas both have value.
-Black tea decreases your risk of getting PD by a staggering 71%, while green tea is able to slow down the progression of this devastating disease.
+Some research has shown that black tea decreases risk of getting PD by a staggering 71%, while green tea is able to slow down the progression of this devastating disease.
 The research is still not quite clear on the exact mechanism for the action.

 Tea for the heart: more than an ounce of prevention

 For people who drink lots of green tea, such as the Japanese, there is a measurable reduction in the risk of death from heart disease.
-The polyphenols in green tea have the ability to facilitate blood flow through the vessels, and this circulatory effect can actually reduce the incidence of cardiovascular disease and the risk of dying from it.
+The polyphenols in green tea have the ability to facilitate blood flow through the vessels, and this circulatory effect can actually reduce the incidence of cardiovascular disease as well as the risk of dying from it.

 Stronger bones for longer life

 Natural bone health also enhances a woman’s health span as the years advance.
-Again, tea comes to the rescue with well-documented, bone-conserving benefits.
+Once again, it’s tea to the rescue!
+Tea has well-documented, bone-conserving benefits.
 For starters, drinking tea is linked to higher bone mineral density (BMD), a reduction in hip fractures, and preservation of the hip structure in general.
 And tea helps protect against bone loss even after menopause.